 From the plant breeding standpoint, seed-producing crop plants may be grouped into the following methods of pollination that they usually perform (Poehlman 1977):

-The percentage occurences of natural crossing and natural selfing within any of the abovementioned natural methods of pollination are expected to vary.
+The percentage occurrence of natural crossing and natural selfing within any of the above-mentioned natural methods of pollination is expected to vary.
 The following factors were found to have pronounced effects:

 1. crop variety or strain,

 2. seasonal conditions,

 4. population of insects and other biotic pollinators.

 The amount of natural selfing and crossing can be quantified by conducting a Progeny Test.
 The procedure is basically as follows, as provided by Poehlman (1977) for field crops that are normally self-pollinated:

 Select two varieties that are pure for a contrasting set of characters, one recessive and the other dominant (for example Mendel,s wrinkled seeds and round seeds of garden pea, respectively).
 These characters should be easily recognizable.
 Then grow the varieties simultaneously in such a way that individual plants exhibiting the recessive character are completely surrounded by plants exhibiting the dominant character.
 Harvest the seeds from the recessive plants and grow the progenies.
 Count separately the number of plants that exhibit the recessive and dominant characters and calculate the percentages.
 Those which remain recessive arise from self-pollination while those which exhibit the dominant character represent the plants that arise from natural cross-pollination.

 In crops that are classified as normally self-pollinated, natural cross-pollination may occur from 0 to 5 percent.
 The same percentages apply to the occurrence of natural selfing in crops that are normally cross-pollinated.